 Here are some key points about why you should move your business online.

-- According to Visa, 60% of Americans will do the majority of their shopping with local retailers this year.
+- 60% of Americans will do the majority of their shopping with local retailers this year.

-- According to Deloitte, experts expect holiday retail sales to increase this year between 1% and 1.5%, amounting to between $1.147 trillion and $1.152 trillion from November to January.
+- Experts expect holiday retail sales to increase this year between 1% and 1.5%, amounting to between $1.147 trillion and $1.152 trillion from November to January.

 - Small businesses need to have a strong digital plan to gain more customers.